grandes-ecoles

 Show that the sequence $(R_n(j))_{n \in \mathbb{N}}$ has rapid decay.

-QIII.B.1 Sequences and Series Uniform or Pointwise Convergence of Function Series/Sequences View
+QIII.B.1 Sequences and series, recurrence and convergence Uniform or Pointwise Convergence of Function Series/Sequences View

 We denote by $\mathcal{S}$ the set of sequences of real numbers with rapid decay.
 Let $(\alpha_n)_{n \in \mathbb{N}}$ be a sequence of $\mathcal{S}$.
 For every integer $n \in \mathbb{N}$, $F_n(x) = \cos(n \arccos x)$ extended as a polynomial to $\mathbb{R}$.